Towards Large-Scale and Spatio-temporally Resolved Diagnosis of Electronic Density of States by Deep Learning

-\textit{Characterizing the atomic contribution to total DOS.} \add{Based on the parameterized high-dimensional mapping between local environment and atomic contribution to total DOS, here we further investigate the temporal evolution of ADOS during melting process.
+Based on the parameterized high-dimensional mapping between local environment and atomic contribution to total DOS, here we further investigate the temporal evolution of ADOS during melting process.
 By applying principal component analysis (PCA), 81 920 ADOS extracted from 20 snapshots of 4096-atom-system during melting processes (from 34.0 ps to 40.0 ps) are projected onto two-dimensional principal component space.

 As shown in Fig.\ref{fig:6}(a), due to different characteristics in the ADOS curves, the distribution of ADOS are separated into two clusters corresponding to the diamond phase and liquid phase, while the transitional region between two phases represents the intermediate local structure like strongly-distorted crystalline generated during melting processes.
 The electronic feature of these intermediate structures exhibits a combination of liquid and solid phase, as reported in previous section.